Understanding Chemical Analysis Results

 The TCEQ reviews all chemical analyses.
 When an exceedance is found, several things happen:

-- A notice of violation letter is sent to the water system if a violation exists
+- If a violation exists the TCEQ sends a notice of violation letter to the water system

 - The water system must notify customers of the violation so vulnerable populations are protected